-Living in less sturdy structures, even open huts, is possible
+- Living in fewer sturdy structures, even open huts, is possible.

 Okay, let’s move on to “income.”
 There are only four methods of earning money:

-Business – by which I mean an income-generating activity which does NOT require your physical presence
+- Business – by which I mean an income-generating activity that does NOT require your physical presence.

 Clearly, running a “business” – as defined above – is the ONLY method of earning money whilst living in paradise.